-From left, Dr. David Roland Finley, president of North Central Michigan College; state Rep. John Damoose, of Harbor Springs; and state Rep. John Roth, of Traverse City, speak at a press conference at the state Capitol on Wednesday, Nov.
-10. Damoose and Roth announced a plan to allow community colleges to offer Bachelor of Science in Nursing degrees.
+From left, Dr. David Roland Finley, president of North Central Michigan College; state Rep. John Damoose, R-Harbor Springs; and state Rep. John Roth, R-Traverse City, speak at a press conference at the state Capitol on Wednesday, Nov.
+10, 2021.
+Damoose and Roth announced a plan to allow community colleges to offer Bachelor of Science in Nursing degrees.

 Plan would let community colleges offer nursing bachelor’s degrees

 State Rep. John Damoose today announced a plan to allow Michigan community colleges to grant bachelor’s degrees in nursing, a change Damoose says will help prepare more nurses to fill the health care worker shortage.

 According to the Michigan Public Health Institute, the shortage of nurses in the state is predicted to continue until at least 2030.

 Joined by experts from community colleges and the health care field, Damoose of Harbor Springs and state Rep. John Roth of Traverse City today unveiled their plan with bipartisan legislative support.

 “Our plan will teach nurses and meet Michigan residents’ health care needs,” Damoose said.
 “Hospitals and nursing homes are desperately searching for nurses to care for patients.
 Meanwhile, community colleges across Michigan already provide excellent nursing programs, but the law prevents them from getting nurses across the finish line with a bachelor’s degree.
 Our plan will fully utilize community colleges to educate new nurses and help fill the growing demand for qualified, caring talent.”

 Damoose hosted Dr. David Roland Finley, the president of North Central Michigan College (NCMC), who expressed his support for the proposal.